mrusme/kopi/README.md

 #### Coffee and caffeine

-_Kopi_ makes some assumptions about coffee and its caffeine contents.
-It uses a formula to approximate the caffeine content in a coffee drink based on the amount of ground coffee, brewing method and roast level:
+_Kopi_ makes some assumptions about coffee and its caffeine content.
+It uses a formula to approximate the caffeine content in a coffee drink based on the amount of ground coffee, brewing method, and roast level:

 ```math
 C = G \times E_m \times R \times (1 - L_m)
 ```

-where:
+Where:

 - $\( C \)$ = estimated caffeine content in milligrams (mg)
 - $\( G \)$ = mass of ground coffee used (grams)